ilyasolgun11/paws-play-pp1/README.md

 ![contact us](assets/images/readme/contact-us-readme.png)

-- The contact us section in the footer has a header stating its the contact us section
+- The contact us section in the footer has a header stating its the contact us section.
-- The contact us section contains 3 ways of contacting us; first being the support phone number, second being the location of the dog day care for in-person support and thirdly is the support email
+- The contact us section contains 3 ways of contacting us; first being the support phone number, second being the location of the dog day care for in-person support and thirdly is the support email.

+### Socials: <a name="socials"></a>

+- The socials section in the footer has a header stating its the socials section.
+- The socials section contains 4 links that would take the user to it's 4 different accounts on various social media platforms.
+- The platforms being Instagram, Youtube, Twitter and Facebook (Paw's Play doesnt actually have accounts with these platforms these are just for proof of concept)